 VETERAN VOICES 2017

-Veteran artists will be presenting special readings of poetry and other work before each performance with a special reception and extended program Friday, September 29th at 6:30PM including Jerri Bell, Pushcart Nominee and Managing Editor for O’Dark Thirty, the journal of the Veteran Writing Project, and hosted by Catherine Parnell, senior associate editor of Consequence Magazine.
+Veteran artists will be presenting special readings of poetry and other work before each performance with a special reception and extended kick-off program Friday, September 29th at 6:30PM including Jerri Bell, Pushcart Nominee and Managing Editor for O’Dark Thirty, the journal of the Veteran Writing Project, Jenny Pacanowski, Poet and Veteran Artist Curator, Tony Schwalm, author of The Guerrilla Factory, and Drew Pham, editor at Wrath Bearing Tree, and hosted by Catherine Parnell, senior associate editor of Consequence Magazine.

-Sunday Matinee performances will also feature post-show discussions with panels of veteran artists.
+Sunday Matinee performances will also feature post-show discussions and panels featuring veteran artists.

 As part of the VETERAN VOICES 2017 program, the wild project gallery will feature visual art by veterans throughout the run of the show.